PoisotLab/MS_befwm_softwarenote/ms.md

 using the implementation of the niche model of food webs [@will00sry] provided in `BioEnergeticFoodWebs`.

-## Effect of increasing carrying capacity
+## Effect of carrying capacity on diversity

 Starting from networks generated with the niche model, with 20 species, connectance of $0.15 \pm 0.01$, we investigate the effect of increasing the